Bill Spencer Jr.: Storylines

 In 2012, Bill learns his sister Karen and niece Caroline, an aspiring fashion designer, are moving to Los Angeles.
 Bill continues to try to make sure that Liam doesn't end up with Hope.
 He is shocked to learn Katie is pregnant, and fearing for her health, demands she get an abortion, but she refuses.
 He eventually comes to accept the pregnancy upon realizing how much it means to Katie.
 Karen then tells Bill that she is gay, and that their father, Bill Spencer Sr. threatened to disown her if she came out publicly, for fear it would hurt Spencer Publications.
 Bill tells her that unlike their father, he loves and accepts her for who she is, which Karen greatly appreciates.
 In September, Katie gives birth to a son William Logan Spencer.
 Later, suffering from postpartum depression, Katie leaves Bill and their son, and starts pushing Bill towards her sister Brooke.
 Bill and Brooke become very close, kissing multiple times.
 When Katie eventually returns home with the help of Taylor Hayes, he and Brooke seem disappointed, when Katie asks why they seem mellow, they inform her that Stephanie Forrester had died just a few hours earlier.
 Bill also ends up having to face up to his part in Liam and Hope's breakup when Liam confronts him about his role in the whole sorted mess.

 Despite his decision to be with Hope, Liam realizes that ending his marriage to Steffy may be harder than it seems.
 Despite trying to get an annulment, Steffy refuses to cave in, stating that she would rather get a divorce, resulting in Liam and Hope being forced to wait 6 months until they can get married.
 Steffy finally agrees to an annulment, but Liam ends up tearing up the annulment papers and passionately kisses Steffy unbenownced to Hope.
 The divorce happens, but Liam tells Steffy that he does not regret his marriage to her.

 Despite Katie having come back, Bill can't seem to deny what he feels for Brooke, and they start spending more time together.
 Bill even encourages Brooke to relaunch her popular Brooke's Bedroom line, which Eric approves of.
 However, Katie catches them fooling around and becomes angry over what she assumes is her husband cheating on her with her sister.
 All the stress over Bill's closeness to Brooke takes its toll on Katie, and she winds up in the hospital after suffering a heart attack.
-Despite having slept together, Bill and Brooke decide to end their affair for Katie's sake, and Bill makes an effort to show Katie that he loves her and is committed to her.
+Despite having had sex, Bill and Brooke decide to end their affair for Katie's sake, and Bill makes an effort to show Katie that he loves her and is committed to her.